-- These columns reflect threshold, target and maximum payout levels for performance share awards granted under our 2006 Omnibus Incentive Plan.
+(2) These columns reflect threshold, target and maximum payout levels for performance share awards granted under our 2006 Omnibus Incentive Plan.
 The performance share awards have a three year vesting period and performance target goals relating to the Company's earnings from continuing operations before taxes, excluding special items, measured at the end of a three year period.
 To the extent that the Company does not achieve the threshold level of earnings before taxes at the end of the measuring period, these performance shares will not be issued.
-No performance shares were issued to the Named Executive Officers during 2011 with respect to the performance share awards granted in 2008 because the Company did not achieve the applicable financial goals for the 2008-2010 measuring period.
+Performance shares were issued to the Named Executive Officers in 2012 at the maximum payout level with respect to the performance share awards granted in 2009, because the Company achieved the applicable financial goals for the 2009-2011 measuring period.
 Holders of performance share awards are not entitled to stockholder rights, including voting rights or dividends.
 To the extent that an officer ceases to be an employee of the Company before the end of the vesting period, the entire performance share award will be forfeited.
-Additional information regarding our 2006 Omnibus Incentive Plan is included in the "Compensation Discussion and Analysis" section above. - (3) This column reflects the number of shares of both standard and long term retention restricted stock awards issued under our 2006 Omnibus Incentive Plan.
+Additional information regarding our 2006 Omnibus Incentive Plan is included in the "Compensation Discussion and Analysis" section above.

+- (3) This column reflects the number of shares of both standard and long-term retention restricted stock awards issued under our 2006 Omnibus Incentive Plan.
 Shares of restricted stock have a three year or longer vesting period and are not entitled to dividends; however, holders of restricted stock are entitled to voting rights.
 To the extent that an officer ceases to be an employee of the Company before the end of the vesting period, the entire unvested portion of the restricted stock award will be forfeited.
 See related discussion in "Compensation Discussion and Analysis" above.
-These awards are also described in "Outstanding Equity Awards at Fiscal Year-End" below. - (4) The FASB ASC Topic 718 value of the standard restricted stock and long term retention restricted stock awards granted on September 20, 2011 is \$12.72 per share and \$11.02 per share, respectively.
+These awards are also described in "Outstanding Equity Awards at Fiscal Year-End" below. - The FASB ASC Topic 718 value of the standard restricted stock and long-term retention restricted stock awards granted on October 9, 2012 is \$16.81 per share and \$14.58 per share, respectively.

-The following table summarizes the equity awards that we have made to our Named Executive Officers which were outstanding as of December 31, 2011.
+The following table summarizes the equity awards that we have made to our Named Executive Officers, which awards were outstanding as of December 31, 2012.

-Outstanding Equity Awards at Fiscal Year-End for 2011
+Outstanding Equity Awards at Fiscal Year-End for 2012